Traditional Nursing B.S. Program

 As a student at the Wegmans School of Nursing, you will be trained to provide exceptional patient/family-centered care.

-With clinical experiences throughout the Rochester region and opportunities to participate in health care mission trips abroad, you'll gain hands-on practice in a variety of real-world settings.
+With clinical experiences throughout the Rochester region and opportunities to participate in health care mission trips abroad, you will gain hands-on practice in a variety of real-world settings.

 The Wegmans School of Nursing Difference